ayekus/Fitness-Club-System/README.md

 DB_PASSWORD=password
 DB_URL=jdbc:postgresql://localhost:5432/database_name

-and rename the file to config.properties (in configPropertiesExample.properties file)
+and rename the file to config.properties (in the configPropertiesExample.properties file)

 ## Run the Main.java file: